mliu23/Capital-One-News-Mindsumo/README.md

 ## Challenges
 * News API has a lot of repeating news, so I had to figure out a way to not display the duplicate news
+* The "Everything" endpoint for News API does not have any option to filter by category, so all my news comes from the "Top Headlines" endpoint
+* Material UI styles were difficult to work with because next.js uses server-side rendering